ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * quantity: (String) Number of items being added.
 String value should be convertible to an integer.

 * productInfo: (Associative Array) Key-value pairs to provide additional info and context about this item.
+[Optional]

-* priceLocale: (String) ISO 4217 currency code associated with the price (i.e. 'USD', 'GBP', 'EUR', etc.)
+* priceLocale: (String) ISO 4217 currency code associated with the price (i.e. 'USD', 'GBP', 'EUR', etc.).
+[Optional--if blank then the device's default locale/currency is used]

 Add an item to the cart for the current purchase workflow.